Information on the tax exemption under section 87 of the Indian Act

 Employers have to report on a T4 slip employment income that is exempt under section 87 of the Indian Act.
 On the slip, an employer will enter code "71" in the area called "Other information."
 However, the employee does not have to report the exempt employment income on his or her income tax and benefit return.
 Pensionable earnings must be reported in Box 26 of the T4 slip if an employer has elected to cover exempt employment income of an Indian under the Canada Pension Plan.

 Excise duties and taxes apply to certain products.
-The manufacturer or distributor, not the consumer, pays these taxes.
-The CRA administers the legislation which regulates the products to which these taxes apply.
+The manufacturer or wholesaler, not the consumer, pays these duties and taxes.
+The CRA administers the legislation that regulates the products to which excise duties or taxes apply.
 The CRA also licenses the manufacturers of these products.
-Although an amount equal to the tax may be included in the price, the courts have confirmed that Indian individuals are not exempt from such an indirect tax.
+Although an amount equal to the duty or tax may be included in the price, the courts have confirmed that Indian individuals are not exempt from such indirect taxation.

-If an Indian, an Indian band, or a band-empowered entity wants to manufacture or produce goods that are subject to excise duty or tax, it must first apply for the proper licence or registration.
-Licensees or registrants must file monthly returns and pay the duty or tax that applies.
-The tax exemption set out in the Indian Act does not exempt an on-reserve manufacturer from paying excise duty or tax on tobacco, fuel and other products.
+If an Indian, an Indian band, or a band-empowered entity wants to manufacture or produce products that are subject to excise duties or taxes, they must first apply for the proper licence or registration.
+Licensees or registrants must file periodic returns and pay the applicable duties or taxes.
+The tax exemption set out in the Indian Act does not exempt an on-reserve manufacturer from paying indirect excise duties or taxes.

 Goods and services tax/Harmonized sales tax (GST/HST) [Updated: 2021-03-12]